 - Gesture-based navigation.

-Read more about these patterns in “Mobile navigation menu examples”.
+Read more about these patterns and templates in “Mobile navigation menu examples”.

 Your mobile app UI should use a suitable color scheme.
 Choose one from trending color schemes, which are as follows: